Plymouth Superbird

-The Plymouth Superbird is a highly modified, short-lived version of the Plymouth Road Runner with applied graphic images as well as a distinctive horn sound both referencing the popular Looney Tunes cartoon character the Road Runner.
+The Plymouth Superbird is a highly modified, short-lived version of the Plymouth Road Runner with applied graphic images as well as a distinctive horn sound, both referencing the popular Looney Tunes cartoon character Road Runner.
 It was the factory's follow-up stock car racing design, for the 1970 season, to the Dodge Charger Daytona of 1969, and incorporated many engineering changes and modifications (both minor and major) garnered from the Daytona's season in competition.

 The car's primary rivals were the Ford Torino Talladega and Mercury Cyclone, a direct response to the Mopar aero car.
 It has also been speculated that a motivating factor in the production of the car was to lure Richard Petty back to Plymouth.
 Both of the Mopar aero cars famously featured a protruding, aerodynamic nosecone, a high-mounted rear wing and, unique to the Superbird, a horn mimicking the Road Runner's signature "beep, beep."

-Superbirds equipped with the top-of-the-line 426 cuin Hemi engine with a pair of four barrel Carter AFB carburettors (2x4bbl) producing 425 hp could accelerate from 0 to 60 mph in 5.5 seconds.
+Superbirds equipped with the top-of-the-line 426 cuin Hemi engine with a pair of four barrel Carter AFB carburetors (2x4bbl) producing 425 hp could accelerate from 0 to 60 mph in 5.5 seconds.

 History

 Developed specifically for NASCAR racing, the Superbird, a modified Road Runner, was Plymouth's follow-on design to the Charger Daytona fielded by sister company Dodge in the previous season.
-The Charger 500 version that began the 1969 season was the first American car to be designed aerodynamically using a wind tunnel and computer analysis, and later was modified into the Daytona version with nose and tail.
-The Superbird's smoothed-out body and nosecone were further refined from that of the Daytona, and the street version's retractable headlights (made of fiberglass) added nineteen inches to the Road Runner's original length.
+The Dodge Charger 500 that began the 1969 season was designed for aerodynamics using a wind tunnel and computer analysis, and later was modified into the Daytona version with nose and tail.
+The Superbird's smoothed-out body and nosecone were further refined from that of the Daytona, and the street version's pop-up headlights (made of fiberglass) added nineteen inches to the Road Runner's original length.
 The rear wing was mounted on tall vertical struts that put it into less disturbed air thus increasing the efficiency of the downdraft that it placed upon the car's rear axle.
-For nearly 30 years the mathematic formula used to determine the exact height of the enormous wing was thought to be a highly guarded Chrysler secret.
-In the 1990s, a retired Chrysler project engineer (incorrectly) claimed publicly that the height was determined in much simpler fashion: it was claimed that it was designed to provide clearance for the trunk lid to open freely.
+For nearly 30 years, the mathematical formula used to determine the exact height of the enormous wing was thought to be a highly guarded Chrysler secret.
+That was until somewhere in the 1990s, when a retired Chrysler project engineer incorrectly claimed publicly that the height was determined in much simpler fashion: he claimed it was designed to provide clearance for the trunk lid to open freely.
 This is an urban myth.
 The actual height was set to clear the roofline so it was in clean air.
 The rear-facing fender scoops were to hide cutouts.
 On Daytonas, the scoops were actually for ventilating trapped air from the wheel wells in order to reduce under fender air pressure and lift.
 For standard road going Superbirds the covers or "air extractors" were a cosmetic enhancement.
 Ground clearance was 7.2 in.